-That the application be refused for the following reasons:
+Refuse for the following reasons:-

-- 1. Policy 30 of the Pembrokeshire Coast National Park Local Development Plan 2 does not support development where it has an unacceptable impact on amenity, particularly where the development leads to an increase in traffic or noise or odour or light which has a significant adverse impact.
-The proposed development is considered to cause an adverse impact on neighbours' amenity and will result in an overshadowing impact on one of the neighbouring dwellings habitable rooms.
-The application is therefore considered to be contrary to the adopted Local Development Plan 2, Policy 30 (Amenity). - 2.
-The development by virtue of its excessive scale, form and massing will have a significant overbearing impact on the visual amenity of this site and its surrounding landscape.
+- 1. Policy 30 of the Pembrokeshire Coast National Park Local Development Plan 2 does not support development where it has an unacceptable impact on amenity.
+The proposed development due to its scale, form, massing and siting is considered to cause an adverse impact on neighbours' amenity and will result in an overbearing impact on neighbouring dwellings.
 The proposed development also fails to conserve or enhance the special qualities of this area of the National Park.
-The application is therefore considered to be contrary the adopted Local Development Plan 2, Policy 8 (Special Qualities), Policy 14 (Conservation of the Pembrokeshire Coast National Park), Policy 29 (Sustainable Design) and Policy 30 (Amenity). - 3.
-The proposed two storey extension will extend into the garden area some 16.5 metres when measured from the rear elevation of the original dwelling.
+The application is therefore considered to be contrary the adopted Local Development Plan 2, Policy 8 (Special Qualities), Policy 14 (Conservation of the Pembrokeshire Coast National Park), Policy 29 (Sustainable Design) and Policy 30 (Amenity). - 2.
+The proposed two storey extension will extend into the rear garden area some 15.9 metres when measured from the original rear elevation of the dwelling.
 This is considered by officers to have a scale of development that results in overdevelopment of the site.
 The application is therefore considered to be contrary the adopted Local Development Plan 2, Policy 8 (Special Qualities), Policy 14 (Conservation of the Pembrokeshire Coast National Park), Policy 29 (Sustainable Design) and Policy 30 (Amenity).